flows-network/flow-functions/README.md

 # The function examples here are outdated and do not apply to flows.netwrok.
+Please check out https://github.com/flows-network/awesome-flow-functions

 # Functions in Rust and JavaScript for flows.network